PavanKrishna3002/Reddit_User_Persona_Script/README.md

-# 🧠 Reddit User Persona Generator
+🧠 Reddit User Persona Generator

 This project takes a Reddit username, scrapes their recent posts and comments, and generates a user persona using OpenAI's GPT model — with source citations.

 ---

-## 📁 Project Structure
+📁 Project Structure

 reddit_user_persona/
 ├── main.py # Main entry point

 ├── requirements.txt # Project dependencies

-├── .env # Stores API keys (not checked into version control) ├── README.md # You're reading it!
+├── .env # Stores API keys (not checked into version control)

+├── README.md # You're reading it!

 ├── src/

 │ ├── scraper.py # Handles Reddit scraping via PRAW

 │ ├── llm.py # Sends content to OpenAI and gets persona

 │ └── utils.py # Utility to save persona to a text file

-yaml
-Copy
-Edit

----

-## ✅ Features
+✅ Features

 - 🔍 Scrapes up to **50 posts** and **100 comments** from a given Reddit user
 - 🧠 Uses **GPT-4 or GPT-3.5** to generate a persona